-- H2. a) Fig. H2 shows a configuration for a Dabbs-foil (current sheet) flipper, designed for neutrons of wavelength 2Å.
-By checking the rate of the field rotation, state whether you believe that this is a good design for a π -flipper. - b) Suggest ways in which the design may be improved.
+H2. a) Fig. H2 shows a configuration for a Dabbs-foil (current sheet) flipper, designed for neutrons of wavelength 2 Å. A current I flows vertically along the foil, giving rise to a horizontal field $B_F = 3$ mT.
+The overall guide field B_G - also equal to 3 mT - is cancelled at the foil position by correction coils.
+The overall distance between the purely vertical guide field regions is 20 cm.
+By checking the rate of the field rotation, state whether you believe that this is a good design for a π -flipper.